Intermittent fasting involves skipping an occasional meal or adjusting when we eat most of our daily calories. IF is a type of beneficial stress.

 - Stable blood sugar levels stave off hunger for hours.

-- ketosis maximizes fat loss
+- Ketosis maximizes fat loss during the fast.

+Fasting isn’t new.
 Humans have become healthier using irregular meal schedules long before grocery stores and modern food preservation made three meals a day possible.

-Intermittent Fasting is Easy on Low Carb
+Intermittent Fasting is Easy

 Being on a low carb diet makes intermittent fasting relatively easy: